Workplace Strategy & Office Design Checklist for 2022

 Workplace experience goals should be SMART — specific and able to be monitored.
 Once defined, continuously monitor your progress during the year to ensure your workplace stays on track.

-10. Strategically update office design + layout based on workplace analytics data.
+10. Strategically and regularly update office design and layout based on workplace analytics data

 Creating your workplace strategy is an ongoing process that requires the joint effort of your entire workplace strategy team.
 To help craft the best strategy for your team, here are 5 Reports that Guide Workplace Strategy in 2022.

 11. Plan for Regular Evolution in Workplace Strategy

 As more employees return to office, their needs are different than they were pre-pandemic.
 Building flexible spaces with moveable furniture and features can help companies evolve quickly to meet organizational needs.

 Having spatial intelligence tools that regularly give data on which spaces are most-utilized and which spaces are least-utilized can help the workplace strategy team develop more spaces like the most-used ones as the company grows.
 And, as unused spaces are identified, they can transition the unused spaces into other options.